danoff/banathy-report/notes.md

 Appendix
 ========

-\"This article describes a general approach and a specific strategy for effecting the needed structural changes, and, also describes some initial progress on implementing that strategy.\"
+"This article describes a general approach and a specific strategy for effecting the needed structural changes, and, also describes some initial progress on implementing that strategy."

 The major structural aspects of our present system include: